top of page

 2014 Women in Visual Arts Gold Medal Award

-2016 Scholastic's National Gold Medal Award
+2016 Scholastic National Gold Medal Award

 2022 SCAD Student Grant